 The title of University Distinguished Professor is conferred upon the most outstanding faculty members of Colorado State University, ranking them among the most outstanding members of their discipline.
 The criterion for selection as a University Distinguished Professor is outstanding scholarship.
 Any person holding or qualified for the rank of professor with tenure at Colorado State University is eligible for the title of University Distinguished Professor.
 Any person who receives this title will hold it for the duration of their association with Colorado State University.

 Appointment as a University Distinguished Teaching Scholar is the University’s highest recognition of excellence in teaching.
 During the first three years of appointment, Teaching Scholars will undertake a project of their choice that promotes excellence in teaching.
 Any person holding tenure at CSU is eligible for the title of University Distinguished Teaching Scholar.
 The criterion for selection is outstanding teaching.
 The Committee on Teaching and Learning will oversee the selection process.
 Anyone who receives this title will hold this title for the duration of their association with Colorado State University.

 Q: Whom should I ask about a problem with a specific course or instructor?

 Contact the department head and then the dean of the college.
-If you are not satisfied with those responses, then contact the Vice Provost for Undergraduate Affairs for further assistance with undergraduate courses or instructors or the Dean of the Graduate school for further assistance with graduate courses or instructors.
+If you are not satisfied with those responses, contact the Vice Provost for Undergraduate Affairs for further assistance with undergraduate courses or instructors or the Dean of the Graduate School for further assistance with graduate courses or instructors.

 Q: How do I find information about graduate education and the Graduate School at CSU?